uc-creat/git-demo/README.md

-This is a demo for git and generics.
+This is a demo for git and generics and tdd